-(1) The Faculty Board appoints a Doctorate Board and chooses a Chair.
-The Doctorate Board consists of the Chair, two reviewers, and at least two further full-time or retired university lecturers from the TU Bergakademie Freiberg as well as postdoctoral scientists in accordance with § 9 paragraph 2 clause 4 as members entitled to vote.
+- (1) The Faculty Board appoints a Doctorate Board and chooses a Chair.
+The Doctorate Board consists of the Chair, the reviewers, and at least two further full-time or retired university lecturers from the TU Bergakademie Freiberg, honorary professors as defined by § 1 paragraph 3 clause 2, or researchers with habilitation and, if applicable, postdoctoral scientists in accordance with § 9 paragraph 2 clause 4 as members entitled to vote.
 Additionally, consulting members can be taken on.
 At most, half of the Board members eligible to vote may come from the same institute.
-Independence and impartiality of members must be respected during their appointment.

-(2) The Chair must be a full-time university lecturer at the TU Bergakademie Freiberg and must not be a reviewer in the doctorate in question.

-(3) University lecturers from Universities of Applied Sciences can also be appointed reviewers.
-In cooperative doctorate procedures this is compulsory.
-A primary reviewer must be appointed and this should be the supervisor.

-(4) In well-founded exceptions, a one-off nomination of a member of the Doctorate Board by the Chair without the authorisation of the Faculty Board is allowed.
+Independence and impartiality of members must be respected during their appointment. - (2) The Chair must be a full-time university lecturer at the Faculty of Geosciences, Geoengineering and Mining and must not be a reviewer in the doctorate in question. - (3) At least one reviewer must be a professor of a university according to § 60 or § 62 SächsHSFG.
+Further reviewers can be Junior Professors or professors from Universities of Applied Sciences, honorary professors within the meaning of § 1 paragraph 3 clause 2 and habilitated scientists or scientists who are able to demonstrate achievements at least adequate for a habilitation.
+In cooperative doctoral procedures, there is an obligation that a university teacher of the participating University of Applied Sciences is a reviewer.
+A primary reviewer must be appointed and this should be the supervisor if he fulfils the requirements according to § 10 paragraph 3, sentence 1.
+To ensure transparency and quality of the doctorate procedure, the Faculty Board should examine the possibilities of appointing experts from outside its own faculty. - (4) In well-founded exceptions, a one-off nomination or a replacement of a member of the Doctorate Board by the Chair without the authorisation of the Faculty Board is allowed. - (5) The Chair convenes the Doctorate Board and, in agreement with the supervisor, determines the date for the viva and the public defence of the thesis.
+The Doctorate Board is quorate when at least two thirds of its members eligible to vote of which the

-(5) The Chair convenes the Doctorate Board and, in agreement with the supervisor, determines the date for the viva and the public defence of the thesis.
-The Doctorate Board is quorate when at least two thirds of its members eligible to vote - of which the Chair and at least one reviewer, in the case of cooperative doctorate procedures the reviewer from the participating University of Applied Sciences - are present at the meeting.
+Chair and at least one reviewer, in the case of cooperative doctorate procedures the reviewer from the participating University of Applied Sciences - are present at the meeting.
 Abstentions in decisions relating to doctorates are not permitted.

-(6) Meetings of the Doctorate Board are not held in public.
+- (6) Meetings of the Doctorate Board are not held in public.
 The members of the Doctorate Board are bound to secrecy.
-If they are not public sector employees, the Chair must bind them to secrecy.

-(7) The Doctorate Board has the following responsibilities:

-- 1. to decide whether to accept or reject a thesis in accordance with § 13 paragraph 1 - 2. to determine the final grade of the thesis in accordance with § 12 paragraph 2 - 3. to carry out the public defence and to decide the result and grade of the public defence in accordance with § 16 paragraph 3 - 4. to propose a possible repeat of the public defence in accordance with § 16 paragraph 4 - 5. to bring about a decision on the overall doctorate process including the determination of the grade in accordance with § 17 paragraphs 1 and 2 and the award of the degree - 6. to keep a record of its own proceedings and decisions.
+If they are not public sector employees, the Chair must bind them to secrecy. - (7) The Doctorate Board has the following responsibilities: - 1. to decide whether to accept or reject a thesis in accordance with § 13 paragraph 1, - 2. to determine the final grade of the thesis in accordance with § 12 paragraph 2, - 3. to carry out the public defence and to decide the result and grade of the public defence in accordance with § 16 paragraph 3, - 4. to propose a possible repeat of the public defence in accordance with § 16 paragraph 4, - 5. to bring about a decision on the overall doctorate process including the determination of the grade in accordance with § 17 paragraphs 1 and 2 and the award of the degree, - 6. to keep a record of its own proceedings and decisions.